 Measuring the feature adoption rate is crucial in assessing the value customers derive from interacting with your SaaS product, as developers embed much of its value within its features.
 This helps determine how much value customers may be missing out on or not fully utilizing.

-The Implication of the Adoption Process for Marketers
+Implications of the Adoption Process for Marketers

 To begin with, we should use promotions to increase overall awareness about the new product and its advantages.
 We can also arrange for the distribution of samples or simulated trials to assist potential buyers in making their initial purchasing decisions.

 During the evaluation stage, marketers need to highlight their commitment to quality control and offer strong guarantees to support the buyer’s decision-making process.
 It is crucial to connect production and physical distribution to how customers adopt products and make repeat purchases.

 How to Make Potential Consumers Adopt the New Product